LighteningZz/spotify-clone-api/README.md

 pnpm install
 # fetch data and generated from ncs.io
 pnpm run fetch
-# if you skip download media but missing some property eg. album
+# if you skip download media but missing some property eg. duration
 pnpm run fetch:skip
 ```